rishabhkunwar04/JAVA/JAVA/Java LLD/src/Creational_Pattern/builderPattern/Readme.md

  ## Builder Design Pattern
 * it is a creational design pattern that solves problems related to creating complex objects with multiple configurations.
 It provides a systematic way to construct an object step-by-step while ensuring that the construction process is independent of the object's representation.

+**when to use builder design pattern**
+1. Object has many optional parameters
+2. Object construction is complex or involves multiple steps **disadvantage** : extra boiler plate code added for obj creation

 ```java
 ## Without Builder Pattern (Telescoping Constructor Problem)